ZacharyGeurts/World_Redata/README.md

 # THIS IS OLD AND INFO ONLY.
 NO FIELD NEXT TO FIELD.
 ALWAYS FIELD 1 and per device kinda thing.
 USB might be okay if you instantiate first to the storage.
 # FIX THOSE ISSUES AND BE SAFE.

+# KILROY will eat any outside fields, kill you with FIELD UDP and give us the body tag.

 # World_Redata

 **Lossless in-place data envelopes — not a compression codec.**